-Lynchburg College has saved 4,557,600 kWH in electricity and 13,421,364 gallons of water since 2010, for a 3-year savings of about $336,388 thanks primarily to continuing campus-wide retrofits completed as part of LC’s commitment to reducing energy use.
+University of Lynchburg has saved 4,557,600 kWH in electricity and 13,421,364 gallons of water since 2010, for a 3-year savings of about $336,388 thanks primarily to continuing campus-wide retrofits completed as part of LC’s commitment to reducing energy use.

 The bulk of the savings in electrical use was accomplished with retrofitted lights and heating and cooling systems – equivalent to burning 62,433 100-watt incandescent light bulbs continuously for one month.

 While the College saw a 7 percent reduction in electrical usage in 2012, there were two rate increases totaling 9 percent, which meant the College paid more for electricity than it did in 2011.
 Without the energy savings program, however, the costs would have been much greater.

 The savings in water came from the installation of low-flow toilets, showerheads, and faucets, as well as “smart” irrigation systems that have decreased water usage and are equivalent to 7,063,875 flushes in 3 years.

 These upgrades will pay for themselves in 8-9 years with the amount of energy the College will save.